 When a right of burial is purchased, it gives the owner control over the burials in the grave, as well as the right to place a memorial.

 Rights of burial are currently available for periods of 50 and 75 years at all of our cemeteries.
-There is also a 30 year option available at Rose Hill.
+There is also a 30 year option available for cremated remains.
 You can pre-purchase (reserve) a plot for 50 or 75 years, which are renewable.
 If the reservation is not renewed after whichever period is chosen, the plot will revert back to the Authority.

 When a right of burial has been purchased, a grave deed will be issued along with a copy of the current regulations.
 The right cannot be purchased for a period in excess of 75 years.
 The ground itself remains in the ownership of the landowner.

 Coffins may be made of wood, metal, wicker or cardboard.
-If the burial takes place in woodland or meadowland areas, only biodegradable coffins may be used.
 We also permit burials in shrouds.

-Following a burial there is an opportunity to place a temporary stone marker on the grave space for a maximum of 12 months.
+Following a burial there is an opportunity to place a temporary stone marker or wooden cross on the grave space for a maximum of 12 months.
 The marker will be removed when a headstone is erected or at the end of the 12 month period.

 Stone markers are not used for burials in public graves or within the woodland and meadowland burial areas.
 To place a marker, you will need to contact a stonemason or funeral director.